 Organizing a church event is a great way to help current members connect outside services and to welcome new members, and for a church event planner, there are a few key points to consider when choosing what type of event to offer.
 You want to find an event that will generate interest, engage attendees and deliver memories and a faith-centered message.
 While that may seem like a challenge, planning great events is easier than you might think.
-Below, you’ll find helpful hints and ideas, walking you through every stage of what it takes to be a church event planner for groups like ladies church groups, youth groups and more.
+Below, you’ll find helpful hints and ideas, walking you through every stage of what it takes to be a church event planner for ladies church groups or women's ministry events, youth groups and more.
 We’ll even provide a free church event planning template to help you along the way, so let’s get started.

 Table of Contents